 Blessed are those who hunger and thirst for righteousness, for they shall be filled (Matthew 5:6).

->

-> Some years ago the Lord spoke to my spirit and said, You are filled with what you are hungry for.
+Some years ago the Lord spoke to my spirit and said, You are filled with what you are hungry for.
 Our hunger draws us.
 Hunger is a tremendous motivator.
-Susan and I were walking in downtown Raleigh some time ago, and I watched in shock as a man reached into a trash can on the street and retrieved some partially eaten food for himself.
+Susan and I were walking in downtown Raleigh a few months ago, and I watched in shock as a man reached into a trash can on the street and retrieved some partially eaten food for himself.

->

-> You may have read accounts of single mothers who become prostitutes so they can earn money for their hungry children.
+You may have read accounts of single mothers who become prostitutes so they can earn money for their hungry children.
 Hunger motivates.
 I confess that there have been times that I’ve gotten so hungry (was just too busy to stop to eat) that my health conscious brain was tempting me to eat some McDonald’s fast food!
 For me that’s pretty radical.
 Hunger is a powerful force.

 The word hunger here in Matthew 5:6 is in the present durative tense in the Greek.
 That means that the action continues on and on without ceasing.
 The hunger continues even after you’ve been fed.
 The longing is not satisfied.

 In so many ways in life our appetite drives us.
 How we spend our time, what we value, what we spend our money on, what kind of occupation we are involved in all have to do with our appetite on various levels.